-The Music Department at the Ursuline Academy is at the heart of the school community.
+The Music Department at The Ursuline Academy Ilford is at the heart of the school community.
 The department takes an active part in the very busy musical life of the school, performing in the many school occasions, Masses, community charity events and concerts throughout the year.

 Music is a multifaceted academic subject, as well as one which involves performance, composition analysis and improvisation.
-When you study GCSE Music, you will be able to develop your musical skills significantly and learn about the inner workings of music through many different means.
-You will discover the cultural richness of music in Western Classical Music, Music in the 20th Century, Popular music and World Music.
+GCSE Music enables students to develop their musical skills significantly and learn about the inner workings of music through many different means.
+Students will discover the cultural richness of music in Western Classical Music, Music in the 20th Century, Popular music and World Music.
 The Music Department follows the Edexcel GCSE Music course.

 There are three main elements to the course:

-Composing coursework 30% – Compose two pieces on the computer programme Sibelius.
+- Composing coursework 30% – Compose two pieces of Music over the two year course.

-Listening exam 40% – An hour and a half exam at the end of Year 11.
-Based on four Areas of Study spanning many different styles of music from classical to pop, rock, blues and world music.
-Students will study and analyse the set works over the two year course.
+- Listening exam 40% – Sit an hour and a half listening exam at the end of Year 11.
+Students will answer questions based on the set works they analysed over the two year course.

 The Music Department consists of one classroom and a Music Technology suite with fourteen dedicated music PCs running Sibelius 7.
 There is also a Recording studio and 3 practice rooms which are used for peripatetic lessons, class group work and individual instrumental practice.